Please read this document carefully before using www.resolver.co.uk, the Resolver app, or the Resolver email service.

 In some situations a company/organisation may offer services that are managed by another organisation.
 In these situations we will send the case to the company / organisation most appropriate to manage your case.

-By submitting personal information on our site, you consent to us using aggregated anonymised data to monitor the effectiveness of specific companies’ complaints resolution processes.
+Part of the value that we bring is to help companies improve their complaint handling processes.
+We do this using aggregated anonymised data to monitor the effectiveness of specific companies’ complaints resolution processes.
 We may pass this information to these specific companies and members of the Consumer Protection Partnership in order to allow them to evaluate their complaints handling performance.

 MoneySavingExpert.com Limited: If you sign up to MoneySavingExpert.com Limited's newsletter, they may use this information for the purposes of: